ai-hero/course-intro-to-qa-systems-with-llms/README.md

 # Course Proof-of-concept Prototype

-The proof of concept prototype for the course is in the folder `poc/`
+The proof of concept prototype for the course is in the folder `poc/`:
+1. First run the notebook [here](poc/explore.ipynb) to understand the code.
+2. Then, run the PoC
+    a.
+First download the data with `python poc/download_chats.py`.
+    b.
+Then, build the index with the data pre-processing pipeline in `python poc/build_index.py`
+    c.
+Run Milo assistant with `streamlit run poc/milo.py`